-Foreclosed residential units appear to be attractive options for buyers looking to own new properties, but as enticing they can be, interested buyers should always proceed with caution and make necessary research before agreeing to a transaction and writing checks.
+Foreclosed residential units appear to be attractive options for buyers looking to own new properties.
+Still, as enticing they can be, interested buyers should always proceed with caution and do the necessary research before agreeing to a transaction and writing checks.

-Properties are foreclosed for certain reasons including failure or refusal of occupants to settle their financial obligations.
-So unlike conventional procedure of acquiring a residential property, this is a special case that needs a special attention.
+Properties are foreclosed for specific reasons, including failure or refusal of occupants to settle their financial obligations.
+So unlike conventional procedure of acquiring a residential property, this is a particular case that needs special attention.

 (Have pen and paper handy to jot down notes.)